 Our second podcast episode features some frustrating gadgets including an inkjet printer given as a wedding present.
 Product designer Barry Waddilove explains why these gadgets frustrate and how new thinking could transform our relationship with electronics.

 This is the first in a series produced by brilliant podcaster Dave Pickering, based on real fixes, heartbreaks and wisdom shared at our community repair events – called Restart Parties – here in London.
 This podcast is for you if you would like to fix your relationship with electronics.
 Let’s rethink, restart.

 When we go to the suburbs, in the UK, US, or Italy, our minds run wild.
 If we are truly going to turn things around, the suburbs are a huge part of a liveable future – not an after-thought.
 So we were very open minded – and excited! – when Havering Council approached us.

 In two years, we’ve seen +800 broken gadgets at our community events.
 Together with a team of volunteers and a coach, we have spent over 60 person-hours scouring the internet for data on their carbon footprints.

 Earlier this year, Restarters and participants at a Restart Party in Camden shared why they love our events.
 Three UCL Material Cultures masters students facilitated, and talented photographer Heather Agyepong took these photos.

 We won some recognition and funding!
-Votes of confidence from Nominet Trust, Unltd, WRAP and the London Sustainable Development Commission help our “upstart” message travel further – and our business grow, so we can sustain ourselves.
+Votes of confidence from Nominet Trust, Unltd, WRAP and the London Sustainable Development Commission help our “upstart” message travel further.

 Meet Philip, a Restarter who was a VSO volunteer after degrees in electrical engineering and computer science.
 Then he went on to work in IT.
 Now he’s busy in his retirement volunteering and singing.